6 Expert Tips for Making a New Year’s Resolution During a Pandemic

 To help recalibrate expectations for pandemic New Year's resolutions we asked top life, work and retirement coaches for their action points.
 Photo: xavierarnau via Getty Images

-New York-based comedian Robyn Schall nailed 2020 when she unearthed her resolutions list from last New Year’s Eve earlier this fall.
+New York-based comedian Robyn Schall nailed 2020 when she unearthed her resolutions list from the New Year’s Eve before the pandemic hit.
 Her heartwarming (its funny, cuz its true) reading aloud of her before-time plans went viral (see video below).
 Among other lofty goals for the year, she had planned to lose weight, make more money, travel more and be more social.
 Ha, indeed.

-Poignantly, Schall had also vowed to spend more time with her grandmother (and then she lost two grandmothers in this horrible year).
+Poignantly, Schall had also vowed to spend more time with her grandmother (and then she lost two grandmothers that same horrible year).
 She was all of us, laughing through tears at what we thought 2020 would be.

-Schall, however, is also a symbol of good coming out of bad: the stand-up comic, who has been unemployed since March, had been worried about paying her rent before she accidentally launched her very COVID-era career, becoming our relatable Instagram BFF sharing the tribulations and small joys of life in lockdown.
+Schall, however, is also a symbol of good coming out of bad: the stand-up comic, who had been unemployed since March 2020, had been worried about paying her rent before she accidentally launched her very COVID-era career, becoming our relatable Instagram BFF sharing the tribulations and small joys of life in lockdown.

-It’s natural, then, that we’d all feel trepidation around setting goals and resolutions for 2021.
+It’s natural, then, that we’d all feel trepidation around setting goals and resolutions in the pandemic era.
 In a good year, says Toronto-based life and career coach Steffi Black, “half the time our New Year’s resolutions don’t work out because we put too much on our plate.
 Real change takes time.”
 She adds that, “in this pandemic, we have to learn to sit in our stuff, live with our feelings, in order to move through it and let it go before we can move on.”

 To help recalibrate expectations and break things down, we asked Black and other top life, work and retirement coaches how to set meaningful resolutions to drive ourselves forward after this limbo year.
 Here are their action points: